 The more seasoned I get as a continuous improvement (CI) practitioner, consultant and trainer, the more I appreciate the value of case studies for our clients.
 Regardless of sector, case studies are an invaluable information source for any organisation, particularly those directly relevant to the sector.
 Firstly, they provide information on how a particular organisation team went about implementing a lean programme or resolving a process problem.
 Secondly, they provide reassurance that many have trodden this path before, and succeeded.
 It’s rare for an organisation process problem to be 100% unique, and it’s likely many projects have been completed on a process problem similar to yours before now.
+And thirdly, they enable the CI team to save time by copying what has already been done, or adapting the improvements to their unique situation.

-- The organisation is setting out on its continuous improvement journey.
-Case studies answer some of those very early questions e.g. questions ‘What is it?’ and ‘What does it look like?’, ‘What do I do next?’ .
+1. The organisation is setting out on its continuous improvement journey.
+Case studies answer some of those very early questions e.g. ‘What is it?’ and ‘What does it look like?’.
+Case studies help to allay fear of failure.
 The first cohort to undertake yellow, green or black belt projects in the organisation are the pioneers, and have the most challenging task.
-Every cohort after that has internal case studies to refer to.
-I advise all clients to be proactive in openly sharing their own project case studies within the organisation, in a formal and regular forum.
-Not only does it give credit to the CI work completed, it also supports others in undertaking more CI work.
-Cross fertilization can be invaluable and stimulates innovation.
+After that every cohort has internal case studies to refer to.

-- The process problem is outside the area of experience of the team lead or organisation.
-Here again case studies not only provide information on how to go about this particular improvement task, but they also provide inspiration.
-Very often in large organizations with a mature CI programme, similar projects are undertaken by teams in different departments or geographies over time.
+2. The process problem is outside the area of experience of the team lead or organisation.
+As the CI programme matures, project leaders have the opportunity to work across organisation divisions and with suppliers, customers and other external stakeholders.
+Very often, similar projects are undertaken by teams in different departments or geographies in a large corporation over time.
 Having an easily accessible repository of projects clearly indexed can be of great support to this to the new project team.
 If the project is one that no one in the organization has undertaken before then external case studies provide similar same support.

 But where do we get these case studies you may ask.
 Well that’s easy!
 There are several repositories open to the aspiring continuous improvement practitioner.
 Below is a table of just some of the many online case study collections, across multiple sectors, you might like to access.